ewt45/EDPatch/readme/readme_en.md

 1. Select exagear apk from installed apks list or local files.
 Wait until decoded session completes.
 2. Check the function you want to add.
 Function descriptions  are described below.
 3. Click the "start patch" button and wait patientlly until building completes.
 The building info can be found in the log info.
 4. After building the apk, click the "install patched apk" button to install it.
-Sigunature may change, so you might need to uninstalled the original installed apk.

 ### Attention
 1. This apk is an experimental project, and it is not guaranteed that the function will be added successfully
 2. After clicking"start patch" button, please don't click or move to other view, otherwise problems may occur.
 3. The patched apk is located in  /storage/emulated/0/Android/data/com.ewt45.patchapp/files/patchtmp/tmp/dist/tmp_sign.apk.
 You can check it manually with third-party file manager app.
-4. Since the patched apk is resigned, you may need to uninstall the existing apks which use the same package name or sharedUserId (nornally the exagear and virgl overlay) before installing it. \
+4. If  the option " use default signature" in Settings is unchecked, after patching you need to uninstall the existing apks which use the same package name or sharedUserId (nornally the exagear and virgl overlay) first.
 If you need virgl overlay, please resign them with the same signature manually.

 ## Available Functions